Rahman2408/Sinatra-Project/README.md

 2. Run 'bundle install' in your terminal.

-3. Run 'rake db:migrate' in your terminal migrate from ActiveRecord, create the data   tables and help associate relationships between data values.
+3. Run 'rake db:migrate' in your terminal migrate from ActiveRecord, create the data   tables.

 4. Lastly, run 'shotgun' in your and vist "localhost:9393" in your browser, or alternatively, run 'rackup config.ru' in your terminal and visit "localhost:9292" in your browser.
 Either works but the important detail is the to look for the PORT number value.
 That is the number that should go after "localhost: " in your browser.